SamMed05/c-cpp-notes/docs/cpp/passage-of-values.md

 ![Swapping by reference](./assets/swap-reference.svg)
 <figcaption>Fig.5.
 Pass by reference.
 The swapping is successful!</figcaption>

-### Pass by pointer
+### Pass by address (or pointer)

-There's actually another method, which implies again the ampersand symbol, but in another way.
+There's also another method, which similarly implies again the ampersand symbol, but in another way.
 It's used in conjunction with *pointers*, that are special variables that are capable of containing memory addresses of some other variables.
 To declare a pointer we use the asterisk symbol **`*`** followed by the identifier.